 An egg wash is usually made with 3 parts egg to 1 part liquid.
 This means you'll add about 1 tablespoon of milk, cream, or water for each large egg.
-To make it, beat the egg first with a fork, then add the other liquid.
+To make it, beat the egg well with a fork, then add the liquid.
 Continue beating to get a consistency that can easily be brushed on top of the bread product prior to baking.

 Using an egg wash on yeast breads, pie crusts, and other baked goods can help with the browning process.
 The type of egg wash you use makes a difference in the appearance and texture of the crust as well, though all will add some degree of shine.

-Egg Wash Effects
+Types of Egg Wash

 |Whole Egg + Milk||Color, Shine|